CellLocate getting started

 Once the +ULOC AT command is sent, the user/application should wait for the corresponding +UULOC URC before issuing the command again.
 If a new +ULOC AT command is sent before the +UULOC URC, is returned, the previous command is aborted and replaced by the new one.

 If no position is available (no network information and no previous data available) then the <lat> latitude and <long> longitude will be set to '0'.
+Older FW might have a different default value than 0.

 The use of the CellLocate sensor requires a data connection, which must be active until the +UULOC URC is received.